About the Director of VOICE, LLC AAC Center

 She worked for Copley Hospital, and later at Gifford Medical Center (GMC) in Randolph, Vermont.
 At GMC in the fall of 2005, Julie developed a practice in general speech and language pathology for pediatric, adult and geriatric populations, as well as in AAC consultation and evaluation for all ages.
 She also consulted in schools during that time.
-She has been in private practice since 2000, with offices in Montpelier and Waterbury, and she has continued to specialize in AAC.
+She has been in private practice since 2000, and she has continued to specialize in AAC.
 She evaluates, consults and provides trainings throughout the states of Vermont and New Hampshire with device users, with their families, with their educational teams and with other agencies.

-About New Clinical Staff
+About Other Clinical Staff

 Leah Sophrin, M.S.
 CCC-SLP completed a clinical practicum with VOICE in Spring, 2011.
 She joined our clinical staff in September, 2012.
 She received her Master’s of Science degree in Speech Language Pathology from the University of Vermont in Spring, 2011.

 Christy LaMora, M.S.
 CCC-SLP joined our practice in September, 2013.
 She contributes 40 years of experience as an educational speech language pathologist to VOICE, LLC AAC Center.